carla-simulator/carla/Docs/python_api.md

 ---

 ## command.ApplyTransform<a name="command.ApplyTransform"></a> <sub><sup>_class_</sup></sub>
+Sets a new transform to the actor.

 <h3>Instance Variables</h3>
 - <a name="command.ApplyTransform.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
+Actor affected by the command.
 - <a name="command.ApplyTransform.transform"></a>**<font color="#f8805a">transform</font>** (_[carla.Transform](#carla.Transform)_)
+Transformation to be applied.

 <h3>Methods</h3>
 - <a name="command.ApplyTransform.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>, <font color="#00a6ed">**transform**</font>)